aaronryank/quines/c/README.md

 # c quines

-This should contain every valid quine in C, from [my shortest known C quine]() to complete code bowling quines.
+This should contain every valid quine in C, from [my shortest known C quine]() to complete code bowling quines (bowls over 1000 bytes are in the subdirectory `bowl`).

 Fork and PR or open an issue if you'd like to add your quine.
 But first, make sure it meets the requirements: